rcoder/oscon2010/01_talk/slides.md

 # History, cont. #

-* MS won an effective browser monopoly
+* IE won an effective browser monopoly
-* JS stagnated while they built C# and the CLR
+* JS stagnated while MS built C# and the CLR
 * ...and then, Oddpost + GMail made it important again